satwikkansal/wtfpython/README.md

 ```
 (Optional): One line describing the unexpected output.

-**Note:** All the examples mentioned below are run on Python 3.5.2 interactive interpreter unless explicitly specified.

 #### 💡 Explanation:

 * Brief explanation of what's happening and why is it happening.
   ```py
   Setting up examples for clarification (if necessary)